-A quality Social Security vendor also keeps up with all of the procedural changes and ensures protocols are carefully followed which contributes to award success.
+A quality Social Security vendor also keeps up with all of the procedural changes and ensures protocols are carefully followed - which contributes to award success.
 The vendor provides eligible employees with legal assistance and representation throughout the SSDI application process, and their services includes support for filing initial applications, reconsiderations, representation during hearings, appeals to the Appeals Counsel and education of claimants each step of the way.
+Employers should take the reins and ensure their claims administration team is using a Social Security vendor with extensive expertise, a track record of success, and a commitment to providing an outstanding customer experience.
 Having representation from a well-established vendor offers many advantages.
 The vendor will be intimately familiar with the process and have connections within the SSA.
 It will know when something has gone awry because it understands how long it takes an application to move from one office to the next.
 When delays occur, it has ready-made contacts within the SSA and can resolve issues quickly to keep the process moving forward.